Pharylon/LinearFeet/readme.md

 # Linear Feet

-Linear Feet is a simple NPM package written in typescript for calculating linear feet, as used in US LTL (Less than Truck Load) shipping.
-It doesn't attempt to do any bin packing (because you don't do bin packing when calculating linear feet).
+Linear Feet is a simple NPM package written in typescript for calculating the linear feet of a skid or set of skids, as commonly used in United States LTL (Less than Truck Load) shipping.
+It doesn't attempt to do any bin packing, because you don't do bin packing when calculating linear feet.
+Just simple linear feet.

 ## Installing